priyavrat-misra/til-in-java/README.md

 - JIT compilation can significantly improve the performance of Java programs, but it can also add overhead to the program, as the JIT compiler needs to monitor and analyze the bytecode.
 ###### Day 29 [↑](#today-i-learned-in-java- "Back to Top")
 - an exception is simply an object of `java.lang.Throwable` or one of it's subclasses.
-- `java.lang.Throwable` is the super-class of all exception related classes.
 - the `throws` keyword is used in method signatures to declare that the method may throw certain types of exceptions.
 When a method throws an exception, it essentially indicates that something went wrong during the execution of the method, and it cannot be handled within the method itself.
 Instead, the exception is "thrown" back to the calling method, which can either handle the exception or propagate it further down the call stack.
 If the `main` method also `throws` the exception then it will not be handled, as `main` is in the bottom of the call stack.
 - The `throws` keyword is followed by one or more exception classes, separated by commas.
 - The `throws` keyword is not used to actually throw an exception; it is only used to declare that a method may throw an exception of a certain type.
 To actually throw an exception, we use the `throw` keyword followed by an instance of the exception class.